Annabelle1234567/bitcoin-privatekey-db/README.md

 A database of all Bitcoin private keys

-**Note:** This is an open-source clone of directory.io for my personal educational-purpose.

-This website contains all the possible Bitcoin private key.
+**Note:** This is an open-source clone of directory.io for my personal educational-purpose. ebsite contains all the possible Bitcoin private key.

 A private key it's just a number chosen randomly from a range, if this range (called key-space) is big enough it won't be possible